Marpessa of Aetolia: Mythology

 Marpessa was a beautiful lady, described as being "fair-ankled".
 Idas, son of King Aphareus, came from Messenia to ask for the hand of Marpessa, but Evenus refused his request because he wanted his daughter to remain a virgin.
 Idas went to his father Poseidon and begged for the use of a winged chariot.
 After Poseidon consented to his use of the chariot, Idas kidnapped Marpessa and carried her away from a band of dancers and to Pleuron in Aetolia.
 Her father, after chasing the couple for a long time, realized that he could not catch up to them.
 In his madness, he killed his horses and then drowned himself in a nearby river Lycormas and became immortal.
 The river was named later after him.

-In other version, Apollo also wanted Marpessa and pursued Idas as he carried away Marpessa.
+In another version, Apollo also wanted Marpessa and pursued Idas as he carried away Marpessa.
 As the two fought for the girl's hand, Zeus intervened and asked Marpessa to choose between the mortal and the god.
 Marpessa chose Idas, reasoning to Apollo that had she chosen the god, she would have eventually grown old and lost his affections.

 In Homer's version, Marpessa was already married to Idas when Apollo carried her away from her husband.
 Idas, however, confronted Apollo: